dddrrreee/cs49n-20spr/labs/README.md

      mistake makes more a miserable quarter.
 Thus, we show you modern tricks for ensuring your code is correct.

+  3. [hello](3-hello/): As you've noticed, debugging without even having `printf` is a hassle   Before we do a bunch of devices, we first get `printf` working by writing a couple GPIO functions and then putting then `libpi`.

-  3. [hall](3-hall-effect/):  for this lab you'll bang out your first
+  4. [hall](4-hall-effect/):  for this lab you'll bang out your first
      device: a hall-effect sensor that detects proximity of a magnet.
      We work directly off of the data sheets, so you get practice deciphering these.
 They will be confusing.
 This is expected.
      You will cross check your code against everyone else.

-  4. [sonar](4-sonar/): for this lab you'll write a more complicated driver to measure distance using sonar.
+  5. [sonar](5-sonar/): for this lab you'll write a more complicated driver to measure distance using sonar.
 Again, we'll work directly from a datasheet.

 These are not done yet:

-  2. [hello](2-hello/): As you've noticed, debugging without even having `printf` is a hassle   Before we do a bunch of devices, we first get `printf` working by writing a couple GPIO functions and then putting then `libpi`.

   5. [ir](5-ir/): we use a simple IR device to reverse engineer a remote